c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 ### Why this guide
 This is a summary of some of the notes I've taken as a software engineer mainly working with Python (although I also code with JavaScript and C, and worked with Java back at the university).
 Why care about the languages I worked with?
 Because this guide is mainly intended for developers with experience in languages similar to Java and C#, and while I don't have extensive professional experience with those, I'll try to give you the advices I would like to receive if I wasn't a Python developer already.
-I'll also try to be a little less straightforward than most guides would be, but rather help you see the bigger picture (while keeping it short), so that you can understand why most of the things I describe are the way they are, and I think those informations are actually worth to know in the long-term if you want to progress with the language.
+I'll also try to be a little less straightforward than most guides would be, but rather help you see the bigger picture (while keeping it short), so that you can understand why most of the things I describe are the way they are, and I think those are actually worth to know in the long-term if you want to progress with the language.

 This is the March 2025 version of this guide, I'll see if I keep this updated.

 ### What IS Python?
 Python is a high-level, interpreted programming language known for its readability and simplicity.
 Created by Guido van Rossum and first released in 1991, it is now one of the most used programming language.

-Its ease of learning made it the de-facto standard for most scientific fields, including AI, where the high-level Python usually controls performant lower-level code code running on GPU and machine learning hardware accelerators.
+Its ease of learning made it the de-facto standard for most scientific fields, including AI, where the high-level Python usually controls performant lower-level code running on GPU and machine learning hardware accelerators.

 It is also well-suited for short scripts, and one of its strength is to let you incrementally convert a small quick-and-dirty solution to a complete project following the best software-engineering practices.